difuture-lmu/ds.calibration/README.md

 Note that DataSHIELD uses an option `datashield.privacyLevel` to indicate the minimal amount of numbers required to be allowed to share an aggregated value of these numbers.
 This options is set to 5 by default.
-It is set in the `zzz.R` file of this package.
+It is set in the `init.R` file of this package.

 ## Installation